blog.png

 • Practise being open, remove your gates and guards, and let people in.

-• Be less defensive about your own ideas and opinions; ask others how to make them even better.
+• Be less defensive about your ideas and opinions; ask others how to make them even better.

 • Share information about yourself.
-A google study found that managers who “express interest in and concern for team members’ success and personal well-being” outperform others in the quality and quantity of their work.
+A Google study found that managers who “express interest in and concern for team members’ success and personal well-being” outperform others in the quality and quantity of their work.

 • Embrace difference.
 Remember that we are all unique and others are not like you so stop expecting them to be!